Validators

 Password validator

 Password strength.
 By default, the control panel accepts any password.
 Specify the PWStrength parameter in the configuration file to set the minimum number of characters (a rational number 0 to 3).
 You can pass an absolute or relative (put '+' or '-' before the value) in the parameter.
-Do not specify the validator, if the field has the @checkpasswd attribute.
-It will set automatically if another validator is not specified.
+Do not specify the validator if the field has the @checkpasswd attribute.
+It will be set automatically in case another validator is not specified.

 This validator is implemented both on server and client sides (through javascript).
 When editing fields with passwords, other calls to the control panel are not made.

 Password strength check can be disabled when working through API.
-To disable, pass the disablepasswordcheck parameter set to yes.
+To disable, pass the disablepasswordcheck parameter with its value set to yes.